-Campaign Finance Reform - HB 569 by Rep. Schenck would eliminate Committees of Continuous Existence (CCEs) and all associated reporting requirements.
-The bill would allow unlimited contributions to a Political Committee (PC) and the PC would be allowed to contribute up to \$10,000 to a candidate per election.
+Campaign Finance Reform - HB 569 by Rep. Schenck and SB 1382 by Sen. Latvala would eliminate Committees of Continuous Existence (CCEs) and all associated reporting requirements.
+HB 569 would allow unlimited contributions to a Political Committee (PC) and the PC would be allowed to contribute up to \$10,000 to a candidate per election.
 The bill would increase reporting requirements for candidates, PCs and others.
-In addition, the bill would change certain campaign contribution limits including: 1) For candidates - increases the limit to \$10,000/election (up from \$500/election)

-from any one person or PC; and 2) For PCs - allows unlimited contributions (up from \$500/election).
+In addition, the bill would change certain campaign contribution limits including: 1) For candidates - increases the limit to \$10,000/election (up from \$500/election) from any one person or PC; and 2) For PCs - allows unlimited contributions (up from \$500/election).
 Candidates would be allowed to retain up to \$100,000 in their campaign account for use in the candidate's next campaign for the same office.
-HB 569 passed out of its second committee but there is no Senate companion at this time.
+SB 1382 would keep the current contribution limit of \$500 to candidates, but would increase the contribution limit for statewide candidates to \$3,000.
+HB 569 passed out of its second committee.